Pierre Juneau: Canadian Broadcasting Corporation

 In 1982, he became president of the Canadian Broadcasting Corporation.
 As Juneau was closely identified with the Liberal Party, he was viewed with hostility by the Progressive Conservative government of Brian Mulroney that came to power in the 1984 election.
 He clashed with the Mulroney government over budget cuts and its reorganization of the CBC but nevertheless completed his seven-year term.

 Despite financial pressures, during his term as CBC president, Juneau inaugurated a new cable service, CBC Newsworld, and increased Canadian content on the CBC to 95% of programming.
 Under Juneau, CBC Television increased its level of Canadian content and moved towards commissioning independently produced drama helping to stimulate the production industry where previously it had produced most drama in-house.

 Later life

 After retiring from the CBC, he founded the World Radio and Television Council, a non-government organization supported by UNESCO.
 He also taught in the communications department of the Université de Montréal.

 Electoral record

 Honours

 In 1975, he was made an officer of the Order of Canada and was elected a member of the Royal Society of Canada.
 He received honorary doctorates from York University, Ryerson Polytechnic University, Trent University and Université de Moncton.

 Death

-Juneau died on February 21, 2012.
+Juneau died in Montreal from heart failure on February 21, 2012.
 He was 89.
 He was entombed at the Notre Dame des Neiges Cemetery in Montreal.